medusajs/medusa/docs/content/deployments/server/deploying-on-microtica.md

 ## Preview the environment

-After the deployment is finished, navigate to *Resources → [AppName] (Medusa in our case) → Overview*, and under *Resource Outputs* you should see the **AccessUrl**.
-This is the server url that you can use to access API endpoints.
-Try getting the list of products using the endpoint `/store/products`.
+After the deployment is finished, navigate to Resources → [AppName] (Medusa in this example) → Overview.
+Then, under the Resource Outputs section you should see the AccessUrl.
+This is the backend's URL that you can use to access API endpoints.
+You can try getting the list of products using the endpoint `/store/products`.

 ![Preview Medusa Server](https://global-uploads.webflow.com/62b04b3a715c202b5fa1408b/639727f9d423043b2f685a93_MsVHdJXNiV3oswGWvMAwZRG-ybWwm6QdwPynjQFNr6aFrKMCuG0oQZjxLkzct_dqkM6mLOdqi9SQJwiv_ZQJCPUNr15zTDBah3GFtT8r6EVlgAOS9ylJ0ObAVAfYMSuiXre25qz_4GywqeQT-8Ieh5CwYBTd_Y26jvZgUo75KbU8ftzFLjRoRxmU3GNu.png)